 Meaning they’re not trying to trick you into an overpriced tea ceremony like other places closer to the centre of town.

-In fact, so little foreigners come here, most will be delighted to have you in their store and have you sample all their teas.
+So few foreigners come here.
+The locals are typically delighted to have you in their store and have you sample all their teas.

 You’ll get to sit down and relax after you big automobile adventure as you’re served a variety of teas from tea masters.

 Afterwards, you’re able to buy some of the teas by the gram.